Who is the father of physics?

 Galileo Galilei is considered the father of Physics.

 In this article, we will be getting to know who he exactly was, where he was from and a lot more about Galileo Galilei, the genius.

 Read About: Father of Biology

-Who is the father of modern physics?- Galileo Galilei
+Father of modern physics- Galileo Galilei

 The full name of Galileo Galilei is Galileo di Vincenzo Bonaiuti de’ Galilei.
 Galileo Galilei was an astronomer, physicist, and engineer who lived in the 16th century.
 Polymath is a term used to describe Galileo Galilei.
 Galileo Galilei was born in Pisa, which is now in modern-day Italy.
 Galileo is often referred to as the “Father of Modern Physics.”
 He is also known as the “Father of Modern Science,” the “Father of the Scientific Method,” and the “Father of Observational Astronomy.”